wangxiang4/book/docs/math/0 Core Course/3 Chapter1 real numbers ratios absolute value Module1 integers fractions decimals part2 Module2 ratios and proportions.md

 ## 21.Focus 7
 __The repeating decimals__
-- Use __the method for converting pure repeating decimals and mixed repeating decimals into fractions__.
+- Use __the methods for converting pure repeating decimals and mixed repeating decimals into fractions__.

 ### $\fbox{11}\:$The pure repeating decimal $0.\dot{a}b\dot{c}$, when written as a simplified fraction, has a numerator and denominator whose sum is $\small 58$.
 Find $\small a+b+c$.
 ::: wrap